VenoGaube/FOG/review/README.md

 ### Running the tests
 > NOTE:  This is only needed if you wish to run the provided brownie tests.
-1. Create a database in MySQL, by running the following script (you will hae to install MySQL if it is not: [download](https://dev.mysql.com/downloads/mysql/)):
+1. Create a database in MySQL, by running the following script (you will have to install MySQL if it is not: [download](https://dev.mysql.com/downloads/mysql/)):
 ```
 python scripts/database_setup.py
 ```